Battle of the Ialomița: Aftermath

 After the victory over Şehabeddin Pasha, exploiting the confusion in the Ottoman ranks, Hunyadi invaded Bulgaria, burned the town of Vidin.
 Hunyadi's forces burned the ships used by the Ottomans to transport troops across the Danube and pillaged the estates of the akinji and marcher lords.
-Then Hunyadi advanced westward to join forces with Újlaki and the Thallócis, whose territories remained under threat from Ottoman raiders.
-Upon arriving in southwestern Hungary, Hunyadi and his troops launched further military operations into Ottoman-held areas near Nándorfehérvár (now Belgrade, Serbia), aiming to exact retribution for Ottoman incursions into Slavonia earlier that year.
 Hunyadi returned with a significant booty and a large number of liberated Christians.

-Since 1441, Hunyadi had adopted the Turkish policy of responding to each incursion with an equal or greater reprisal.
-He began to see the benefits of this approach.
+According to Jefferson, then Hunyadi advanced westward to join forces with Újlaki and the Thallócis, whose territories remained under threat from Ottoman raiders.
+Upon arriving in southwestern Hungary, Hunyadi and his troops launched further military operations into Ottoman-held areas near Nándorfehérvár (now Belgrade, Serbia) in retaliation for Ottoman incursions into Slavonia earlier that year.
+As noted by Pálosfalvi, a campaign can be dated with certainty to March 1443.
+Acting jointly, the two Transylvanian voivodes, Hunyadi and Újlaki, led a rapid campaign into Serbia and the Bosnian region known as Usora, with the aim of disrupting Ottoman raiding bases there.

 The Ottomans, upon hearing of the defeat and the significant losses of men, decided to lift their siege of Constantinople.
 The victory over Şehabeddin resulted in more than heavy casualties and a loss of morale for the Ottomans.
 For the Ottomans, military victories in offensive operations were also a means to fund further campaigns.
 Plunder was the primary source of income for akinji raiders, while captives provided both wealth and recruits for the Porte's slave army.
 This created an incentive to fight in future campaigns and helped equip and expand their armies.
 Hunyadi reversed this dynamic, forcing the Ottomans into defensive campaigns over the next two years, at great expense to the empire.
 The Christian threat prompted the enemies of the Porte to act, emboldening many to revolt within the Ottoman Empire.
 All of this was precisely what Halil Pasha had warned against. Şehabeddin was disgraced and removed from the office of beylerbey and replaced by Kasım Pasha.
 Nevertheless, he remained as vizier, allowing him to participate in the battles of the following year and partially restore his reputation.